-There are currently five types of sample units available on MERMAID: reef fish belt transects, coral point intercept (PIT) transects, coral line intercept (LIT) transects, habitat complexity transects, and bleaching quadrat collections, and benthic photo quadrat transects.
+There are six methods available in MERMAID: fish belt transects, benthic point intercept (PIT) transects, benthic line intercept (LIT) transects, habitat complexity transects, bleaching quadrat collections, and benthic photo quadrat transects.
 These transects are similar to methods described in the Coral Reef Monitoring Protocol for Assessing Marine Protected Areas (Ahmadia et. al 2013) (Appendix 2).
 The benthic photo quadrat transect currently stores your photo identification results only.

-After selecting a transect type, you must fill in all required fields, marked with a red asterisk.
-Sites and Management Regimes that you added before or after creating your project will appear in the dropdown, and you can edit an existing site with the pencil icon or enter a new site with the “+”.
+After selecting a method, you must fill in all required fields, marked with a red asterisk.
+Sites and Management Regimes that you added previously will appear in the dropdowns.

-Optional transect information includes reef slope, visibility, current, relative depth, tide, and any notes.
+Optional transect information includes label, sample time, reef slope, visibility, current, relative depth, tide, and any notes.

-Each transect requires at least one ‘observer’, defined as the person or people who collected the transect observations.
-This is a required field, and you can choose from a dropdown list of users associated with your project.
+Each transect requires at least one ‘observer’, defined as a person who collected transect observations.
+This is a required field, and you can choose from the available list of users associated with your project.
 To remove an observer, uncheck the box next to the observer's name.

 When online, you can validate and submit the transect.
 Offline, only the ‘Save’ button will appear.

 Deleting a Transect

-If you wish to delete a transect, click the "delete this record" button at the bottom of any transect page.
-This will permanently remove the record and its observations from MERMAID, so be sure that you want to remove it.
+If you wish to delete a transect, click the "Delete Record" button at the bottom of any unsubmitted Sample Unit in Collecting.
+This will permanently remove the record and its observations from MERMAID, so be sure that you want to remove it before confirming.